rlk/site/courses/csc3102/project2.md

 ## Programming Project 2

-The objective of this project is to implement the quick-sort algorithm with different pivot strategies and examine its behavior for different sequences of integer values.
+The objective of this project is to implement the insert and delete operators on a simple binary search tree, and to produce a level-by-level traversal of the resulting tree.

-See Chapter 11 of Goodrich (C++) or Chapter 12 of Goodrich (Java) for the details of the basic implementation.
+See Chapter 10 of Goodrich (C++) or Chapter 11 of Goodrich (Java) for the details of the basic implementation.

-- (5 points) To quantify the performance of the algorithm for a given input, we'll count the number of *comparison* operations performed.
-Add a counter to your implementation:

-	&emsp;int numberOfComparisons

-	And implement functions to perform integer comparison operations that increase the counter with each call:

-	&emsp;bool lessThan(int a, int b)
-	&emsp;&emsp; numberOfComparisons++
-	&emsp;&emsp; return (a < b)

-	&emsp;bool greaterThan(int a, int b)
-	&emsp;&emsp; numberOfComparisons++
-	&emsp;&emsp; return (a > b)

-- (20 points) Implement the quick-sort in terms of these lessThan and greaterThan operations.
-Try to minimize the number of comparisons made in order to quantify the best possible performance of the algorithm.
-Use the *first* item pivot selection strategy.
-Call this program `Prog2A`.

-- (10 points) Design your program to read input from a file containing a sequence of integers, one on each line.
-Sort the input, print the sorted list, and finally print the numberOfComparisons counted.

-- (10 points) Duplicate your implementation and modify the copy to use the *median-of-three* pivot selection strategy.
-Call this program `Prog2B`.

-- (10 points) Write two different input files containing sequences of 10 integers.
-The first input, `A-worse.txt` should cause a larger comparison count to be produced by `Prog2A` than by `Prog2B`.
-The second input, `B-worse.txt` should produce a larger count using `Prog2B` than `Prog2A`.
+- (40 points) Implement a binary search tree class capable of storing integers.

+	There are two points of ambiguity: In the case where an inserted value is already present in the tree, insert to the left.
+In the case where a deleted value has two internal children, seek the minimum value in the right subtree.

+- (40 points) Using your binary search tree class, implement a program that transforms its input as follows:

+	- Read a sequence of lines.
+Each line will have one of the following forms.

+			insert N

+		or

+			delete N

+		where N is an integer value.
+Insert or delete that integer as indicated.

+		After reading all input, print the tree to the output level-by-level.
+That is, print the root on one line, followed by the two nodes at level 1 on the second line, followed by the (up to) four nodes at level 2 on the next line, etc.

+	- For example, given the following input:

+			insert 5
+			insert 20
+			insert 3
+			insert 4
+			insert 9
+			delete 4
+			insert 7

+		The program will produce this output

+			5
+			3 20
+			7 9

+		Hint: the level-by-level output involves a breadth-first traversal of the tree.

-- (10 points) Code format matters!
+- (10 points) Code quality matters!
 Consistent indentation, spacing, and brace placement are critical details that communicate structure.
-Points will be deducted for inconsistent formatting.
+An appropriate level of in line comments are necessary to communicate function.
+Points will be deducted for inconsistently formatted or undocumented code.

+- (10 points) Test and submit your code on *classes.csc.lsu.edu* in the `prog2` directory, using the procedure described in [project 0](project0.html).
+Remember to include your name and your LSU email address.

 Implement this using as many classes and source files that you need, but:

-- Java implementations should have main classes called `Prog2A` and `Prog2B` in files `Prog2A.java` and `Prog2B.java`.
+- Java implementations should have a main class called `Prog2` in a file `Prog2.java`.
-- C++ implementations should have place the main functions in file `Prog2A.cpp` and `Prog2B.cpp`.
+- C++ implementations should have place the main function in a file `Prog2.cpp`

-[Code submission should be done via your account on `classes.csc.lsu.edu`](classes.html) in a directory calleg `prog2`.
-The instructor's account name is `cs3102_koo`.
-Include your both your implementation sources and your `A-worse.txt` and `B-worse.txt` input files.